megvii-research/hpman/README.md

 ---

-# hpman (超参侠): hyper parameters under control
+# hpman (超参侠): hyperparameters under control

-**hpman** is a hyper-parameter manager(HPM) library that truly make sense.
+**hpman** is a hyperparameter manager(HPM) library that truly make sense.
 It enables a Distributed-Centralized HPM experience in deep learning experiment.
-You can define hyper-parameters anywhere, but manage them as a whole.
+You can define hyperparameters anywhere, but manage them as a whole.

 # Installation